By Cynthia Chung

 The higher battle ground is being fought on the plane of ideas and which proposed ‘new system’ will replace the current collapsing one we are presently in.
 On the one side the hegemonic rule of a one world government who thinks that they can use force and oppression to rule and on the other side a multi-polar system of cooperating nation states committed to progress that will offer a real qualitative return for the future.

-The 75th celebration of Elbe Day just occurred on April 25th, this is the day American and Russian soldiers met for the first time in WWII.
-Their handshake at Elbe River was a symbol for the end of the war against fascism and a strong comradery formed between these men who became united as defenders of liberty.
+This year marked the 76th anniversary of Elbe Day, the day that American and Russian soldiers met for the first time in WWII.
+Their handshake at Elbe River was a symbol for the end of the war against fascism and a strong comradely formed between these men who became united as defenders of liberty.

 So who is the ‘enemy’?